ShizzaHo/ShizzaHo-WebOS/readme.md

 After startup you can go to the system, it opens at [http://localhost:3000](http://localhost:3000)

+Optionally you can add a port with a space, the default port will be 3000

 ## System operation

 All the low level stuff is in the **core** folder, the exception is the **public** folder, where the high level is.